elpaso/qgis-connect-plugin/docs/source/usage.rst

 Managing plugins
 ----------------

 All plugins added by |connect_plugin| can be deactivated, uninstalled or updated using QGIS *Plugin Manager*.
-You can access it via the :menuselection:`Plugins --> Manage and Install Plugins...` menu item or, for more selective options, re-running the :ref:`First Run Wizard` tool.
+You can access it via the :menuselection:`Plugins --> Manage and Install Plugins...` menu item or, for more selective options, re-running the :ref:`first-run-wizard` tool.

 .. figure:: img/managing-plugins.png
    :align: center